 (Washington, DC) — Hannah Chang, a 2007 Yale Law School graduate, has been named the winner of the second annual ELI-ABA “Endangered Environmental Laws” Student Writing Competition.
 Ms.Chang will receive a $2000 award and publication in ELI’s flagship journal The Environmental Law Reporter (ELR), the only attorney-edited law review covering environmental and natural resource issues.

 Ms. Chang’s winning entry, “Foreign Affairs Preemption: The Legality of California’s Link with the European Union Emissions Trading Scheme,” examines the extent to which California and other U.S. states may enact climate change legislation and enter into international agreements, given the constitutional constraints of the dormant foreign affairs power and dormant foreign Commerce Clause.
-“Her article does a terrific job of considering how states might react to climate change, despite the potential impacts of foreign affairs preemption,” said Jay Austin, Director of ELI’s Endangered Environmental Laws Program.
+“Her article does a terrific job of considering how states might react to climate change, despite the potential impacts of foreign affairs preemption,” said Jay Austin, Director of ELI’s Program on the Constitution, Courts, and Legislation.

 Honorable mentions for the award went to Kimberly Breedon of the University of Cincinnati College of Law, for her entry “Garamendi’s Unspoken Assumptions: Assessing Executive Foreign Affairs Preemption Challenges to State Regulation of Greenhouse Gas Emissions,” and Linus Chen of Emory University School of Law, for his entry on construing the Clean Water Act’s delegation provision in light of the Endangered Species Act (“American Forest v.
 Environmental Protection Agency — 5th Circuit’s Deadly Sin to Section 7 of the Endangered Species Act; Defenders of Wildlife v.
 EPA — 9th Circuit’s Redemption; and Salvation from the Supreme Court?”).